The Only Organic Formula Made Without Lactose

 Environmentally Friendly Packaging

-Our new canisters are good for the environment because they are recyclable and on average contain 50% recycled content.
+Our canisters are good for the environment because they are recyclable and on average contain 50% recycled content.
 Additionally, the canisters are light weight since they are made of paperboard instead of tin.
 This reduces environmental waste and energy used in manufacturing and transportation.
 The canister's metal top and bottom are also recyclable.
 Again, all components of the packaging are BPA-free.

-As an organic manufacturer, Nature's One® is concerned over the level of chemicals ingested by infants, toddlers and children and will always use the highest quality ingredients and materials available to produce and package its organic pediatric products.
+As an organic manufacturer, Nature's One® is concerned over the level of chemicals ingested by babies, toddlers and children and will always use the highest quality ingredients and materials available to produce and package its organic pediatric products.

 - What is lactose?